JogoShugh/hyper-library/README.md

 1. How to find links in a response from the server
 2. How to follow those links

-When the a new business rule is enforced, the Resource driven client is not able to tolerate those changes, while the Hypermedia driven client is.
+When a new business rule is enforced, the Resource driven client is not able to tolerate those changes, while the Hypermedia driven client is.
 This in a very trivial way, demonstrates the evolvality of the hypermedia client.

 ## A Note on this Hypermedia Client